Katalon Studio versus Selenium-based open source frameworks

 - Appium provides a companion mobile object spy tool which is useful, but it has no high-lighting feature.

 5.2 Test data management and data driven

 - Katalon Studio provides Data File object which can query data from external sources: CSV file, Excel file, Relational DB.
 Katalon Studio also supports data driven testing on a data file object.
 For example, when testing the login feature, you can specify 100 pre-defined accounts in an Excel spreadsheet or a database.

 - Selenium and Appium: testers have to hard-code test data directly in the code.
 Any support for external data sources requires considerable programming effort.

 Test recording is the best way to help users learn and quickly adapt to test automation.
 It helps an automation tester to do two primary jobs: capturing objects (during recording) and generating test steps with appropriate actions or keywords, saving at least 50-60% time of composing test cases.

-- Selenium has Selenium IDE to record user actions and can export into JUnit/TestNG test cases, but object identification information is hard-coded directly into generated code without object management support:
+- Selenium has Selenium IDE, now designated as obsolete, to record user actions and can export into JUnit/TestNG test cases, but object identification information is hard-coded directly into generated code without object management support:

 (Test Recording with Selenium IDE)

 - Katalon Studio is released with pre-defined sets of commonly used keywords or actions, users will find them enough to start implementing most test cases, but if they have more advanced or specific needs they still have a way to create custom keywords for their projects.
 Custom keywords are an extension of built-in keywords.
 They can be used the same way as built-in keywords and can be shared between users.